philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/PM Research Notes Index.md

 ## About These Notes

-I am convinced that sharing my research, even in messy unfinished form, could be useful or interesting to some.
+I am convinced that sharing my research, even in this in-progress form, can be useful or interesting to some.
 If you find something of interest and would like to discuss more, send me a message on [Twitter](https://twitter.com/Philip_Morgan).

 ## Other Useful Digital Gardens: